-- #1: Prepare a Resume & an accounting related email - #2: Training on RIA system, scan and upload certificate - #3: Training on RIA system: scan and upload certificate - #4: Locate and answer a possible CPA exam written communication question.
-Do not copy any example answer, doing so will result in an "F" in this course; i.e., answer the question yourself.
-Possible essay questions can be located through Gleim or the AICPA website. - #5: Locate and answer a possible CPA exam written communication question.
-Do not copy any example answer, doing so will result in an "F" in this course; i.e., answer the question yourself.
+- #1: Training on RIA system: " Checkpoint Basics " - #2: Prepare a Resume & an accounting related email - #3: Training on RIA system: "Productivity Tools" and 1 paragraph description of topic of major research project's topic. - #4: Locate and answer a possible CPA exam essay question, do not copy any example answer, doing so will result in an "F" in this course; i.e., answer the question yourself.
+Possible essay questions can be located through Gleim or the AICPA website. - #5: Locate and answer a second possible CPA exam essay question, do not copy any example answer, doing so will result in an "F" in this course; i.e., answer the question yourself.
 Possible essay questions can be located through Gleim or the AICPA website.
-Answer a different question that the one you selected for homework assignment number 4.

 CPA Exam Research: 2 homework assignments related to CPA Exam research, 25 points each.
 This memorandum should indicate research and writing skills.
-Prepare a two (2) page memo using no less than one (1) primary reference and a minimum of four (4) referencess on:
+Prepare a two (2) page memo using no less than one (1) primary citation and a minimum of four (4) citations on: